 - Red delicious

-6 medium apples – Use the sweetest apples you can find.
-Peel them, core them and dice them.
+Apples – Use the sweetest apples you can find.
+Peel them, core them, and dice them.

-½ cup healthy sweetener – Sucanat, coconut sugar, monk fruit, honey or maple syrup.
+Sweetener – Sucanat, coconut sugar, monk fruit, honey, or maple syrup.
 Whatever you have on hand.
 I personally used brown xylitol because it’s what’s easiest on my blood sugar.
 If your apples are especially sweet, you can cut the amount of sugar in half.

-½ teaspoon salt – I used pink Himalayan salt, but use whatever salt you normal cook with.
+Salt – I used pink Himalayan salt, but use whatever salt you normally cook with.

 How To Make Amish Apple Butter